Arab cinema: Doha Tribeca Film Festival

 The Doha Tribeca Film Festival (DTFF) was an annual five-day film festival founded in 2009 to promote Arab and international film, and to develop a sustainable film industry in Qatar.
 The Festival was one of Qatar's largest entertainment events attracting over 50,000 guests in 2010.

 DTFF was the annual film festival of the Doha Film Institute, an organisation founded by H.E.
 Sheikha Al Mayassa bint Hamad bin Khalifa Al-Thani which implements, consolidates and oversees film initiatives in Qatar.

 The 3rd annual DTFF was scheduled to take place from 25 to 29 October 2011 at Katara Cultural Village, Doha.
 Approximately 40 films were to be screened at the festival, within various themed sections, showcasing World and Middle Eastern Cinema.

 Support initiatives

 In conjunction with the European Audiovisual Entrepreneurs (EAVE) professional training, networking and project development organization, the Dubai International Film Festival in 2010 also began offering to filmmakers the Interchange group of development and co-production workshops earmarked for directors, screenwriters and producers from the larger Arab region.

 In 2011, the Abu Dhabi Film Festival launched the SANAD development and post-production fund for cineastes from the Arab world.
 With the goal of encouraging independent and auteur-based cinema, eligible filmmakers now have access to financial grants, screenwriting and pitch workshops, and personal meetings with industry mentors and experts.

+The Arab Cinema Center was established by Alaa Karkouti and Maher Diab of MAD Solutions in 2015, with the aim of promoting Arab filmmakers and films.
+It has a presence at major film festivals, conducting various panels and sessions.
+It has an annual awards event at the Cannes Film Festival, at which the Critics Awards for Arab Films are presented.